ArturoDent/find-and-transform/README.md

     "matchWholeWord": true,            // boolean, same as above "matchCase": true,                 // boolean, same as above "restrictFind": "selections",      // restrict find to document, selections, line, once... on line or next

+    "reveal": "first/next/last",       //  the default is for no reveal

     "cursorMoveSelect": "^\\s*pa[rn]am"     // select this text/regexp after making the replacement }